• Skip to primary navigation

 Jump to Recipe Jump to Video

-Arguably the most famous fermented food in the world, there's not much as satisfying as making homemade, old-fashioned German sauerkraut in a crock.
-Today I'll walk you through the process of making simple lacto-fermented sauerkraut at home using a ceramic fermentation crock.
+Crisp and refreshing with a touch of effervescence, cabbage is arguably the most famous fermented food in the world, there's not much as satisfying as making homemade, old-fashioned German sauerkraut in a crock.
+Today I'll walk you through the process of making simple lacto-fermented sauerkraut at home using a ceramic fermentation crock, altough I use other methods too.
 You can use the method for regular green or red cabbage sauerkraut.

 A mason jar filled with sauerkraut next to a ceramic german fermenting crock.